 What is the STI?
 Executive directors and senior executives may from time-to-time receive a discretionary cash bonus approved by the Board as a retrospective reward for exceptional performance in a specific matter of importance.
 When is the STI grant paid?
 There are no pre-determined timeframes at which assessments for STI rewards are to be undertaken.
 How does the Company's STI structure support achievement of the Company's strategy?
-The STI rewards executives for their contribution to the achievement of Group outcomes in areas of significant importance not addressed by the pre-determined performance criteria of the MTI and LTI.
+The STI rewards executives for their contribution to the achievement of Group outcomes in areas of significant importance not addressed by the pre-determined performance criteria of the STI (KPI related) and LTI.
 How are the performance conditions of the STI determined?
 The Board has no pre-determined performance criteria against which the amount of a STI is assessed.
 What are the maximum possible values of award under the STI plan?
 There are no pre-determined maximum possible values of award under the STI scheme.
 In assessing the value of an STI award to be granted the Board will give consideration to the contribution of the action being rewarded to the success of the Group.
-What was the value of STI paid in the financial year?
-No discretionary STI cash bonuses were paid during the 2013 or 2012 financial years.
-Is a portion of STI deferred?
-No discretionary STI cash bonuses relating to the 2013 or 2012 financial years will become payable in future financial years.